sparkflows/sparkflows-docs/docs/installation/user-groups/admin-user.rst

 Any user who have the permission to manage users is considered an Admin user.
 Generally an ADMIN role is created, which has the users.manage permission granted to it.

-Users who would be administrating Fire Insights would have the Admin Role assigned to them.
+Users who would be administrating Sparkflows would have the Admin Role assigned to them.

 Users with users.manage permission can do the following: